Brynn's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: Enlightenment.

 Santeria uses a lot of animal sacrifice and blood in its rituals.

-I don't have any personal experience with these groups, but want to make a quick mention of the spiritual paths that believe we are descended from aliens and that they live among us.
+I don't have any personal experience with these groups, but want to make a quick mention of the spiritual paths that believe we are descended from alien races and that they live among us.
 Ancient Aliens is a good start, but you can't even imagine all the information on the internet about Nibiru, Negative Rh factor, and the Pleiadians.
+I recently discovered the Serer (Seereer) religion of Senegambia (Senegal/Gambia).
+While many Afican religions are based on the worship of animals spirits, the Serer people worship several Supreme Deities, but also have strong ties to their ancestors.

 If the traditional gods and goddesses just don't appeal to you, you should check out some of the following sites and research your extraterrestrial roots!